'SuperVet' please close down the Humanimal Trust and agree to the EDM 66 science debate.

 For those interested in reading the correct history of the developments of stents - and the fact that animals did not contribute as predictive models of humans - please visit this peer reviewed science paper.

-FM Radio presenter Anton Savage continues his interview with Noel Fitzpatrick: “You don’t see much in the way of dividing line medically between animals and humans?”
+The FM Radio interview opens with presenter Anton Savage asking Noel Fitzpatrick: “You don’t see much in the way of dividing line medically between animals and humans?”

 Noel replies: “That’s spot on, I see zero dividing line and that’s for a few different reasons; the first reason is of course the obvious reason that all medical advance has to happen somehow and the remarkable thing for most people sitting in their bed sit, or their massive opulent castle, is that none of them realise where their knee replacement or their shoulder replacement or their aspirin tablet actually came from.
 Well it came usually from an experiment on an animal, so that’ll be a dog, a sheep, a goat, a pig”.